quinnzshen/DDSR2020/README.md

 conda env export --no-builds > ddsr_environment.yml
 ```

-## Contributing Team
+## Contributing Team :heart:
-Everything done above was accomplished over the span of a few months from a few high school rising seniors and incoming undergraduate freshmen.
+Everything done above was accomplished over the span of a few months from a few high school rising seniors :school_satchel: and incoming undergraduate freshmen :mortar_board:.
+As a mentor, I've been inspired by what these students were able to do, completely virtual, during these pandemic times.
+You rock!
+Special shoutout to Alex Jiang and Evan Wang for really making this repository your own.
 - Quinn Z Shen (Mentor)
 - Alex Jiang
 - Aaron Marmolejos